-What is Google AdWords?
+What is Google Ads?

-Getting data out of AdWords
+Getting data out of Google Ads

-The first step of getting your AdWords data into your data warehouse is actually pulling that data off of Google's servers.
-You can do this using the AdWords API's Reporting features, which are available to all AdWords customers.
-This is just a subset of that API's functionality, which also includes the ability to manage ads.
+Google provides a SOAP API for Google Ads.
+The first step of getting your data into your data warehouse is pulling the data off of Google's servers by using the AdWords API's Reporting features.
+This is a subset of the API's functionality, which also includes the ability to manage ads.

-You can also link your Google Analytics and Google AdWords accounts to allow the data to cross-pollinate.
-This can lead to much richer reporting due to the breadth of knowledge that exists in Google Analytics about the people who may have viewed or clicked your ads.
+You can also link your Google Analytics and Google Ads accounts to allow the data to cross-pollinate.
+This can provide richer reporting due to the breadth of knowledge that exists in Google Analytics about the people who may have viewed or clicked your ads.

 Preparing data for Snowflake

-One important thing to note here is that you don't need to define a schema in advance when loading JSON data into Snowflake.
-Onward to loading!
+Note that you won't need to define a schema in advance when loading JSON or XML data into Snowflake.

 Loading data into Snowflake

-Keeping AdWords data up to date
+Keeping Google Ads data up to date

 So, now what?
-You've built a script that pulls data from AdWords and loads it into Redshift, but what happens tomorrow when you have thousands of new impressions?
+You've built a script that pulls data from Google Ads and loads it into your data warehouse, but what happens tomorrow when you have thousands of new impressions?

 Easier and faster alternatives